-Head west on Waikiki Beach and you pass the U.S. Army Museum of Hawai'i (808/955-9552), an old gunnery fortress (free admission – cool exhibits.)
-Stop to watch the players at the adjacent public squash and volleyball courts, and then continue on to the beach fronting Hawaii's largest resort Hilton Hawaiian Village where you can rent catamarans for a sail.
-More than ,2800 rooms are located on Waikiki's widest stretch of beach in a 22-acre resort.
+Head west on Waikiki Beach and you pass the U.S. Army Museum of Hawai’i, an old gunnery fortress (free admission – cool exhibits.)
+Stop to watch the players at the adjacent public squash and volleyball courts, and then continue on to the beach fronting one of the country’s largest resorts, Hilton Hawaiian Village, where you can rent catamarans for a sail.
+It became a Hilton in 1961 and has thousands of rooms located on Waikiki’s widest stretch of beach in two towers on a 22-acre resort.
 The hotel prides itself on having classic Hawaiian hospitality, and families loves the five-acre lagoon which is open to both guests of the hotel and the general public.

-A quick detour across the road will bring you to the unusual Honolulu Zoo.(808/971-7171) whichshowcases wildlife native to Hawai'i, a Galapagos tortoise breeding program, rare Asian birds and a children's petting area in the only American zoo that originated from a king's land grant.
+A quick detour across the road will bring you to the unusual Honolulu Zoo which showcases wildlife native to Hawai’i, a Galapagos tortoise breeding program, rare Asian birds and a children’s petting area in the only American zoo that originated from a king’s land grant.

 Waikiki Dolphin Swim Programs